brianz/udacity-sdc-p5/README.md

 I performed all of this imperially by:

 1. taking a best guess
-2. testing on subsampled video
+2. testing on sub-sampled video
 3. making changes to the window parameters
 4. back to 2